mlr-org/mlr3benchmark/README.md

 right.
 The thick horizontal lines connect learners that are *not* significantly difference in ranked performance, so this tells us:

-1)  xgboost is significantly better than featureless
+1.  xgboost is significantly better than featureless
-2)  xgboost is not significantly better than rpart
+2.  xgboost is not significantly better than rpart
-3)  rpart is not significantly better than featureless
+3.  rpart is not significantly better than featureless

-Now we visualise two much simpler plots which display similar information, the first is the mean and standard error of the results across all tasks, the second is a boxplot results across all tasks:
+Now we visualise two much simpler plots which display similar information, the first is the mean and standard error of the results across all tasks, the second is a boxplot across all tasks:

 ``` r
 autoplot(ba, meas = "acc")